Get Seattle students back in school

 Now that teachers are able to get COVID-19 vaccines, Seattle Public Schools and other Washington school districts should act quickly to resume in-person learning, starting with younger and vulnerable students.

-But as of Thursday, Seattle Public Schools teachers are refusing, voting instead to ignore a district directive that around 700 educators of special-needs preschool students return to classrooms on Monday.
+But as of Thursday, Seattle Public Schools teachers are refusing, voting instead to ignore a district directive that around 700 educators of special-needs and preschool students return to classrooms on Monday.
 This is especially disappointing as too many children are falling through the cracks of remote learning.

 More than 200 Washington school districts already are safely teaching some students in classrooms — some since the start of the school year.
 The rest should follow, now that the state is complying with President Joe Biden’s directive to make teachers, school support staff and child-care workers immediately eligible for COVID-19 vaccines.
 The state’s largest school district should be able to figure this out.